arpieb/domseg/README.md

-# HTML Element Annotator
+# DOMSeg

-A Quick-n-Dirty™ tool for annotating HTML elements for ML Datasets within FireFox.
+A Quick-n-Dirty™ tool for semantic segmentation of web pages for ML Datasets within FireFox.

 ## Extension